petteramu/League-Info/README.md

 It is used with a server running on node which uses the RiotAPI to serve the data to the website through socket.io.
 The server is ran using the code from the https://github.com/petteramu/League-Data-Server project.

+A running implementation of the site is available at http://leaguealot.com

 ## Prerequisites

 You will need the following things properly installed on your computer.